Absa Group Central Bank Mandatory Reserves Coverage

 Absa Group’s subsidiary will report periodically to MIGA on the implementation of the ESMS and application of the Performance Standards.

 MIGA’s guarantees de-risk some of Absa Group’s assets, which leads to a reduction in the group’s RWA on a consolidated basis.
-Absa Group plans to deploy this headroom of consolidated RWA across its Africa operations, including Mozambique, thus increasing the potential reach, development impact, and financial returns of the foreign investment.
+Absa Group plans to deploy this headroom of consolidated RWA across its Africa operations, including Mauritius and including in the climate finance space, thus increasing the potential reach, development impact, and financial returns of the foreign investment.

 MIGA supports its clients (as defined in MIGA Policy on Environmental and Social Sustainability) in addressing environmental and social issues arising from their business activities by requiring direct investment clients to set up and administer appropriate grievance mechanisms and/or procedures to address complaints from Affected Communities.
 MIGA support to Financial Intermediary clients applying the Performance Standards are required to develop External Communications Mechanisms to receive and review inquiries or complaints from any interested party regarding the E&S risks and impacts of their operations as per the requirements of Performance Standards 1.

 In addition, Affected Communities have unrestricted access to the Compliance Advisor/Ombudsman (CAO), the independent accountability mechanism for MIGA.
 The CAO is mandated to address complaints from people affected by MIGA-guaranteed business activities in a manner that is fair, objective, and constructive, with the goal of improving environmental and social project outcomes and fostering greater public accountability of MIGA.

 Independent of MIGA management and reporting directly to the World Bank Group President, the CAO works to resolve complaints using a flexible, problem-solving approach through its dispute resolution arm and oversees project-level audits of MIGA’s environmental and social performance through its compliance arm.